jackgrebenc/Concentration-Game-for-iPhoneX/README.md

 # What I learned
 -> Using Swift and the Xcode storyboard to create a functioning game
--> Swift Optionals
+-> Utilizing @IBOutlets/@IBActions to communicate between the view and the model (MVC Architecture)
--> The use of structs, extensions and @IBOutlets/@IBActions to communicate between the view and the model (MVC Architecture)
+-> The use of structs, extensions and Swift optionals